CompanyAbout UsOur StoryThe TeamContact UsAusmed for TeamsHelp and FAQsAusmed BrandMake a Content Suggestion

 In-home care was designed to keep people out of hospital and living independently at home.
 However, this requires regularly thinking outside the box and being innovative.
 Topics include:

-When entering another person’s home, their way of living may seem very different to that with which you are accustomed.
+When entering another person’s home, their way of living may seem very different from that with which you are accustomed.
 Whether this is a preferred way of living or cultural traditions, it is their choice.
-This session will discuss:
+This interactive session will discuss:

 How much do you really understand about the NDIS?
 You may be asked many questions and be required to support individuals seeking NDIS services.
 This session unpacks the history and function of the NDIS.
 It includes: